 The job outlook for geoscience students remains excellent.
 Too many jobs and not enough people to fill them!"
-Check out the full story.

 Geoscience is the study of planet Earth and other planets, their materials, the processes that act upon them, and the history of these planets and life forms since their origin.
-As such, Geoscientists serve and provide for the material needs of humanity where natural resources are concerned at all scales ranging from local to global.
-Although Geoscientists generally function below society's radar, we are involved in every aspect of industry, agriculture, water and energy supply, land use planning, and environmental quality.
+As such, geoscientists serve and provide for the material needs of humanity where natural resources are concerned at all scales ranging from local to global.
+Although geoscientists generally function below society's radar, we are involved in every aspect of industry, agriculture, water and energy supply, land-use planning, and environmental quality.
 In 1993, the National Science Council report concluded that "Understanding the Earth has become essential to human existence."
-Thus, the study of Geosciences is vital to the education of students who, according to Skidmore's objective, "are prepared to function effectively in the complex and increasingly diverse world of the 21st Century, and who understand and embrace the responsibilities of living as informed, responsible citizens."
+Thus, the study of geosciences is vital to the education of students who, according to Skidmore's objective, "are prepared to function effectively in the complex and increasingly diverse world of the 21st Century, and who understand and embrace the responsibilities of living as informed, responsible citizens."

 Job Sectors in the Geosciences

-- Non-profit organizations
+- Nonprofit organizations

 Careers in the Geosciences